Biden takes a political risk with his invitation to Israeli officials - KESQ

 The expectation inside the White House is that Israel will not proceed with its operation in Rafah before the meeting with between US and Israeli officials takes place in Washington, providing several days of breathing room before any potential invasion.

-The administration also remains hopeful a deal could soon be reached that would secure the release of hostages being held in Gaza in exchange for a temporary ceasefire — an agreement that would presumably put a pause on Israel’s plans for Rafah.
+The administration also remains hopeful a deal could soon be reached that would secure the release of hostages being held in Gaza in exchange for a temporary ceasefire — an agreement that would presumably pause Israel’s plans for Rafah.

-Negotiators met Monday in Qatar to continue painstaking talks on an agreement, but so far haven’t been able to agree on a plan.
+Negotiators met Monday in Qatar to continue painstaking talks on an agreement but haven’t been able to agree on a plan.

 Regional experts were not hopeful about the two sides coming to an agreement but pressed that talking is better than not talking.